 There are generally two ways bag manufacturers add structure: through a lightweight internal frame (i.e. internal poles) or through a large plastic sheet built into the back of the bag.

 The lightweight internal frame provides more rigidity/stability with heavier loads but the plastic sheet method also works pretty well in most cases.
-This isn’t something you really need to be concerned about but I wanted to let you know.
+This isn’t something you need to be too concerned about but I wanted to let you know.

 Stowable Shoulder Straps & Hip Belt